Azure/azure-sdk-for-js/documentation/RLC-quickstart.md

           version: "1.0.0-beta.1"
     ```

     Here, we need to replace the value in `name`,`description`, `version`  in `packageDetails` to **your own service's** package details.
-Also we have some other options refer to [the link](https://github.com/Azure/autorest.typescript/tree/main/packages/cadl-typescript#emitter-options) for more details.
+Also we have some other options, you could refer to [the link](https://github.com/Azure/autorest.typescript/tree/main/packages/cadl-typescript#emitter-options) for more details.

     ---
     **NOTE**